Online Learning of Whittle Indices for Restless Bandits with Non-Stationary Transition Kernels: Introduction

 \section{Introduction}

-Many sequential decision-making problems can be modeled as restless multi-armed bandits (RMABs).
-A decision maker needs to choose $M$ out of $N$ arms to activate at each time-slot.
-Each arm is modeled as a Markov decision process, and evolves stochastically according to two different transition kernels, depending on whether the arm is activated or not.
-At the beginning of each time-slot, the decision maker picks a subset of arms to be activated.
-The activated arms evolve according to their active Markov transition kernels, while the rest of the arms evolve according to their passive Markov transition kernels.
-At the end of the time-slot, the decision maker receives rewards from each arm, where rewards are functions of the current state and the action.
+Restless multi-armed bandits (RMABs) have received significant attention in solving many sequential decision-making problems \cite{whittle1988restless, borkar2017opportunistic, Kadota2018, Tripathi2019, shishertimely, Kadota2019, liu2011indexability, ruiz2020multi, dahiya2022scalable, dusonchet2003continuous, meshram2017hidden, meshram2018whittle, villar2015multi, bhattacharya2018restless, lee2019optimal, mate2020collapsing, behari2024decision}.
+In the RMAB framework, a decision-maker must select a subset of arms to activate at each time step, subject to a global resource constraint, while the other arms remain passive.
+Each arm is modeled as a Markov decision process, and evolves stochastically according to two different transition kernels, depending on whether the arm is activated or not: the activated arms evolve according to their active Markov transition kernels, while the rest of the arms evolve according to their passive Markov transition kernels.
+At the end of the time-slot, the decision maker receives rewards from each arm, where rewards are functions of the current state and action.

+RMABs have a long history in resource allocation and operations research literature, starting with Whittle's seminal work \cite{whittle1988restless}.
+Whittle introduced a heuristic policy for the RMAB problem, known as the Whittle index policy.
+This policy relies on establishing a special mathematical property called \textit{indexability} for each arm and then deriving index functions that map states to the value of activating an arm in that state.
+At each decision time, the policy activates the $M$ bandits with the highest Whittle indices out of the $N$ bandits.
+The Whittle index achieves asymptotic optimality, provided the RMAB is indexable and has a global attractor point \cite{weber1990index,verloop2016asymptotically, gast:hal-03041176, gast2021lp}.